JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ## Inspections

 JPA Buddy provides a lot of inspections that help during coding.
 By default, all inspections are enabled in all scopes and have warning severity.
-You can see full list of provided inspections and configure them in Settings -> Editor -> Inspections -> JPA Buddy.
+You can view and configure the complete list of provided inspections in Settings -> Editor -> Inspections -> JPA Buddy.

 ![inspections](img/inspections.png)